larenelg/readme/README.md

 How can you help me if I'm grumpy

 - send me cute gifs of doggos
+- suggest we go get coffee and a snack
-- maybe, ask if I need help
+- ask if I need a hand with anything, or just wanna chat